modal-labs/gpu-glossary/gpu-glossary/perf/arithmetic-intensity.md

 operations per byte loaded.
 Due to the high ratio between [arithmetic bandwidth](/gpu-glossary/perf/arithmetic-bandwidth) and [memory bandwidth](/gpu-glossary/perf/memory-bandwidth) in modern GPUs, the most efficient kernels have high arithmetic intensity.
-That means that when elevating a memory [bottleneck](/gpu-glossary/perf/performance-bottleneck), we can often shift work from the memory subsystem to the compute subsystem, saving on [memory bandwidth](/gpu-glossary/perf/memory-bandwidth) but adding to the load
+This means that when alleviating a memory [bottleneck](/gpu-glossary/perf/performance-bottleneck), we can often shift work from the memory subsystem to the compute subsystem, saving on [memory bandwidth](/gpu-glossary/perf/memory-bandwidth) but adding to the load